 Dish Network Corp.
-(DISH) was sued by the U.S. Federal Trade Commission and accused of violating the agency’s National Do Not Call Registry in its telemarketing operations.
+(DISH:US) was sued by the U.S. Federal Trade Commission and accused of violating the agency’s National Do Not Call Registry in its telemarketing operations.

 The FTC said in a lawsuit filed yesterday in federal court in Springfield, Illinois, that the second-largest U.S. satellite-television provider illegally called millions of consumers who asked its telemarketers or its affiliates not to call them again.

 “We have vigorously enforced the Do Not Call rules and will continue to do so to protect consumers’ right to be left alone in the privacy of their own homes,” FTC Chairman Jon Leibowitz said in a statement.

 Leibowitz said it was “particularly disappointing when a well-established, nationally known company -- which ought to know better -- appears to have flagrantly and illegally made millions of invasive calls to Americans who specifically told Dish Network to leave them alone.”